Top 10 Things to Do in Italy: Planning Your Italian Journey

 Sicily: The Honest Beauty of the Mediterranean

 If you are searching for a unique experience, conquer Mount Etna.
-It hides the highest active volcano in Europe, which is the most prominent landmark of Sicily.
+It is the largest active volcano in Europe, which is the most prominent landmark of Sicily.

-In the Valley of Temples Agrigento in southwest Sicily, you can see the remains of exceptionally well-preserved ancient Greek temples.
-This place is considered the most significant archeological park globally and has been declared a UNESCO World Heritage Site.
+In the Valley of Temples, Agrigento in southwest Sicily, you can see the remains of exceptionally well-preserved ancient Greek temples.
+This place is considered the most significant archaeological park globally and has been declared a UNESCO World Heritage Site.

 Sicily is also a famous wine region.
 Find quality wineries and bring home top local wines.
 Don’t forget to try local Sicilian cuisine.
 Cannoli and the Sicilian pizza Sfincione are awesome.